John Turner (miser): Bradford

-Turner served his draper's apprenticeship at an unknown location, and then in 1827 became a linen draper's assistant at John Sayer's shop, next to the Old Bowling Green Inn, Bradford, and also at Sayer's shop at Keighley. in the West Riding of Yorkshire.
+Turner declined farm work, served his draper's apprenticeship at an unknown location, and then in 1827 became a linen draper's assistant at John Sayer's shop, next to the Old Bowling Green Inn, Bradford (since destroyed), and also at Sayer's shop at Keighley. in the West Riding of Yorkshire.
 While working for Sayer, Turner "was one of the swells of the period, and took great pride in adorning himself with rings, gold guards, (Note: A watch guard was a cover to protect the watch glass of a pocket watch.
 For examples, see Geoff Alnutt Clocks.) and jewellery, having in this respect higher aspirations than drapers' assistants usually entertain".
+As historian Stephen Abbott put it, "he bedecked himself in gold jewelley, far more extravagantly than any assistant draper had any right to be".

-Sayer found the Bradford shop unprofitable, and he was already trying to let it in 1827, so around 1831 he offered it to Turner, and Turner started business with an advance of £1000 on the security of an expected inheritance from his family – and his appearance and demeanour changed at once.
-He sold all his jewellery, apart from his watch and gold guard, which he hid away.
+Sayer found the Bradford shop unprofitable, and he was already trying to let it in 1827, so around 1831 he offered it to Turner, and Turner "thought he could turn the business around".
+He started on the task with an advance of £1000 on the security of an expected inheritance from his family – and his appearance and demeanour changed at once.
+He sold all his jewellery, apart from his watch and gold guard, which he "carefully stored away".
 "He was never afterward seen to wear a vestige of anything except the most needful apparel".
 He earned, but did not spend, willingly; "he literally carried his life in his hands in order to achieve success".
-He and his apprentices worked long hours, opening the shop between four and six in the morning, well before his neighbours opened theirs, and closing between ten and twelve in the evening.
+"In order to drain every last penny out of the business", he and his apprentices worked long hours, opening the shop between four and six in the morning, before his customers were present and well before his neighbours opened their premises, and closing between ten and twelve in the evening when his customers were abed.
 Passing coachmen who changed horses behind the Bowling Green Inn would sometimes spot Turner still working at one hour past midnight.
 Turner drove himself hard to keep the shop "packed from basement to attic" with stock, and he would sleep for perhaps a few hours per night among those goods.
+He trained himself to live with minimum hours of sleep, and he slept in the cellar on the cloth itself.
+Stephen Abbott concluded that, following his takeover of the draper business, Turner "devoted his whole life to the pursuit of money, even at the expense of his health.
+He denied himself even the slightest gratification and treated all others likewise".